Sunday, 4 September 2016

 So Harry gets sucked into the book (both figuratively and literally) and finds out that it was Hagrid who was accused of releasing the monster from the chamber.
 Before he can do anything with this information he is called away to discover that Hermione has now also been petrified after looking at the creature.

-This is how I looked after being forced to watch an episode of Mrs Brown's Boys. |
+This is how I looked after being forced to watch

 Harry and Ron then sneak out to speak to Hagrid to see if he can shed any light on the situation.
 Before he can talk to them, Dumbledore, a fabulously sneering Lucius Malfoy and the brilliantly named Cornelius Fudge arrive and promptly arrest Hagrid and discuss Dumbledore's resignation as headmaster.
 Before leaving, Hagrid hints to the boys to 'follow the spiders' to learn the truth.